 They drank in silence until Seamus spoke up again, “Sorry, can you move?
 You’re getting heavy.”

-“Of course mate,” Dean replied and shifted onto the bench, beside him Seamus stretched out his legs and then drew them up against his chest, resting his chin on his knees.
+“Of course mate,” Dean replied and shifted onto the bench, besides him Seamus stretched out his legs and then drew them up against his chest, resting his chin on his knees.

 “I miss Lavender”, he murmured.